+There would be one main camera view which is fixed player-oriented third person view, and one mini map view on the top-left corner under the status.
 The camera system follows the player at a given offset.
-This is implemented by constantly updating the camera’s position by getting the transform position of the player’s character and adding it to it by an offset of -10, This offset is added in so that the player and background objects are not on the same plane preventing them from being seen. the camera is orthogonal because it is a 2D game, there is no need for an additional sense of perspective.
+This is implemented by constantly updating the camera’s position by getting the transform position of the player’s character and adding it to it by an offset of -10 in the x-axis.
+This offset is added in so that the player and background objects are not on the same plane preventing them from being seen.
+We decide to have the camera view orthogonal since it is a 2D game; there is no need for an additional sense of perspective.
 All our graphics are flat and by making it perspective it would allow users to tell that the objects are paper like in perspective.
-It would also make things more confusing for us to work with as objects maybe correctly placed in their respective x and y coordinates but in game appear differently due to the zaxis.
-Yes there are plans to have multiple cameras, asides from the main camera that follows the player, there shall be one smaller camera that will be part of the HUD display that act as a minimap.
-It will be a small square on the screen that shows a more zoomed out view of the playing field.
+It would also make things more confusing for us to work with as objects maybe correctly placed in their respective x and y coordinates but in the game appear differently due to the z-axis.
+There is a mini map cameras, asides from the main camera that follows the player.
+We decide the mini map camera to have a smaller camera shows a more zoomed out view of the playing field.
 The player controls the main camera by controlling the player, when the player moves the camera will follow, the camera will always be centered on the player.
-Refer to camera Script to check for full implementation
+Refer to camera Script to check for full implementation.

 Player Interactions

-there are no other players in this game, Therefore no such interactions exist.
+This is a classic single-player game, so there are no other players in this game.
+Therefore no such interactions with other player exist.
 The player can interact with enemies by performing and receiving attacks.
-This interaction will result in the loss of hp depending on who receives the attack.
+This interaction will result in the loss of health depending on who receives the attack.
 When the player performs an attack, a collision box will be created for a short amount of time.
 The size and distance of the collision box will be the same as how far and wide the attack sprite appears.
-If this box collides with the enemy collider, the enemy will receive damage.
-Vise versa for player receiving damage from the enemy.
+If this box collides with the enemy collider, the enemy will receive damage and vice versa for player receiving damage from the enemy.

-So far NPCs exist within cutscene and within Shop objects.
-If player’s collider collides with the shop’s collider and presses basic attack button, this will introduce the shop interaction.
-Items available at the shop will appear in midair, and the player can purchase the item by jumping onto the item with sufficient currency.
-If player jumps to the item without enough scrap, the item will remain in air.
+NPCs exist within cutscene and within Shop objects.
+If player’s collider collides with the shop’s collider and presses the basic attack button, this will introduce the shop interaction.
+Items available at the shop will appear in mid-air, and the player can purchase the item by jumping onto the item with sufficient currency.
+If the player jumps to the item without enough scrap, the item will remain in the air.